eagle840/killercoda-labs/Elastic_Beats/step2.md

 You can now check the ES GUI for the new indices, index-patterns and dashboards.

-Which the Metrics in the Oservability Section
+Navigate to Metrics in the Oservability Section, and review the metrics.

 You can also config metricbeat to run with other systems:

 `metricbeat modules list`{{exec}}

 `cat /var/log/metricbeat/metricbeat`{{exec}}